ryan-xin/wdywt/README.md

 WDYWT is a social media platform for sneakerheads to share what sneakers they wear everyday.
 I use Instagram as the reference.
 There are many similar features on this web app.

 WDYWT is my second project at General Assembly.
-It's built with Ruby on Rails, PostgreSQL, ActiveRecord, Heroku, HTML, CSS, JavaScript, jQuery and some ruby libraries.
+It's built with Ruby on Rails, PostgreSQL, HTML, CSS, JavaScript, jQuery and some ruby libraries.

 Here is the live [website.](https://wdywt-ryan.herokuapp.com)